 Losing approximately 100 strands of hair a day is quite normal.
 The problem arises when you have excessive hair fall even if no one in your family has a history of hair fall.
 In such a scenario, you need to check the water quality, which is something that many people don’t check when they face hair fall problems.
 Hard water is loaded with excess calcium and magnesium that is quite damaging for your hair.
 Hard water leaves slime and heavy residue build-up, which can’t be removed easily, even after using the expensive hair care products.
 The reason is hard water leaves residue on your scalp, thereby causing harm to your hair.
 The question is, how will you know that hard water is the main reason for your dry, lifeless hair and excessive hair fall.
 Read on to find out.

-Here are some of the common signs that you need to check to find out whether you are using hard water.
+Here are some of the common signs on hair that you need to check to find out whether you are using hard water.

 - Itchy and dry scalp